 Instruction to editor: Insert the following sentence and figure.

-Each ranging round is further subdivided into an integer number of ranging slots where a ranging slot is a time period of sufficient duration for the transmission of at least one RFRAME
+Each ranging round is further subdivided into an integer number of ranging slots where a ranging slot is a time period of sufficient duration for the transmission of at least one RFRAME in the case an Imm-Ack is not expected.
+In the case an Imm-Ack is expected, the ranging slot is a time period of sufficient duration for the transmission of at least two RFRAMEs (as shown in Figure XX).

+Figure XX

 Comment Index #147 and #148 in 15-23-0475-15-04ab-cc-consolidated-comments

 Discussion: Since the AIFS attribute applies to all HRP UWB devices, there is no need to change the name of macHrpUwbAifsPeriod.
 Table in this Section is below: